aegatlin/metamark/README.md

 A primary use case for metamark is processing Obsidian vaults.

-If you have an Obsidian vault, you want to share some or all of the content of that vault, and the popular methods of doing so (e.g., Obsidian Publish) are undesirable, then this might be a good reason to try metamark.
+An example use case for trying metamark is that you have an Obsidian vault and you want to share some or all of the content of that vault but the popular methods of doing so (e.g., Obsidian Publish) are undesirable.

 ```ts
 import metamark from "metamark";